 Others say that this digital currency is protected against hacking attacks.

-But what puts people on to change real money into digital?
+But what puts people on to change real money into digital or vice-versa?

 Read this post and know some facts that can change your attitude towards this digital currency.